inspec/inspec-alicloud/docs-chef-io/content/alicloud_disks.md

 end
 ```

-**Another way to check that enable auto snapshot is turned on for all disks.**
+Another way to check that enable auto snapshot is turned on for all disks:

 ```ruby
 describe alicloud_disks.where(enable_auto_snapshot: false) do